AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/experimentation.md

 When you want to measure the impact of intervention X on outcome Y, it is possible that the real cause of both is the confounding factor C. If the data is not achieved by randomizing persons on X, the impact is harder to measure, and the analysis explicitly accounts for C. Randomization breaks the dependence of X on C, allowing us to measure the effect of X on Y without having to worry about other variables.

-## Use calculated metrics in the Experimentation panel
+## Use calculated metrics in the Experimentation panel {#use-in-experimentation}

 Not all calculated metrics are compatible with the Experimentation panel.

-If a calculated metric contains functions as part of its [!UICONTROL Definition], it might not be compatible with the Experimentation panel.
+Calculated metrics that include any of the following metrics or constants are not compatible with the Experimentation panel:

-Only the following functions are supported when using a calculated metric with the Experimentation panel:
+* Base metrics from a summary dataset<!--add link to Rob's "Summary data" doc when it's published -->

-* Pi
+* Any of the following base metrics:
-* Add
+  * People
-* Subtract
+  * (what else?)
-* Multiply
+* Base metrics that are divided by each other or multiplied together (for example, `Revenue`/`Orders`)
-* Divide
+* Constants that are added to or subtracted from a base metric (for example, `Revenue+50`)

-The calculated metric Definition can contain any dimensions, metrics, or filters.
+Calculated metrics that are compatible with the Experimentation panel have the [!UICONTROL **Experimentation**] value listed in the [!UICONTROL **Product compatibility**] field when creating the calculated metric.
+For information about creating a calculated metric, see [Build metrics](/help/components/calc-metrics/cm-workflow/cm-build-metrics.md).

 ## Use derived metrics in the Experimentation panel